x37v/jack_transport_link/README.md

 Since jack transport doesn't allow clients to request tempo, we use the metadata API to do tempo requests.
-You must use jack 1.9.13 or newer for metadata support.  *NOTE* The transport must be rolling for it to send to Link, but you can set the tempo before that, it will be sent to link once you start rolling.
+You must use jack 1.9.13 or newer for metadata support.
+You can request the tempo even if the transport isn't running.

 The key for bpm is `http://www.x37v.info/jack/metadata/bpm` and the type is `https://www.w3.org/2001/XMLSchema#decimal`.